annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ~~~
 ![image](https://user-images.githubusercontent.com/67920563/116353098-32a47780-a7c4-11eb-913b-250eefa70c15.png)

+For this project, the input variable will be images while the output variable (target) will be the above categories.
 ## Computer Vision & FAST Methods

 In this project, we will be using computer vision to categorize and detect products.
 The following images are example images from the dataset: